 Click Upload / Paste Allowlist to upload an allowlist.
 You can also manually edit the allowlist in the native JSON format.

-Drag an allowlist file into the dropzone, indicated by a blue plus sign.
-Or, you can click in the dropzone and load it from a local filesystem.
+Drag an allowlist file into the dropzone.
+Or, you can click the “Add a Local File” button and load it from a local filesystem.

 Click OK to upload the allowlist.
 The system will perform a validation for the allowlist.
 Only validated allowlists may be stored by Anchore Enterprise.